-Created an arbitration program for a national company which included an arbitration agreement, mediation program, and internal grievance procedure and instructions on how to roll it out to current employees and applicants.
+Created an arbitration program for a national company which included an arbitration agreement, mediation program, an internal grievance procedure, and instructions on how to roll it out to current employees and applicants.

 Successfully defended a case before a Texas jury in state court in which the plaintiff alleged that he was retaliated against for being terminated two weeks after filing a workers' compensation claim.

-Successfully defended a case before an Administrative Law Judge in New Mexico in which the plaintiff alleged that she was discriminated against because of her sexuality in violation of the state statute when she was terminated for mishandling company funds.
+Successfully defended a case before an Administrative Law Judge in New Mexico in which the plaintiff alleged that she was discriminated against because of her sexuality, in violation of the statute, when she was terminated for mishandling company funds.

-Obtained a summary judgment for a company who terminated an employee for performance and the employee alleged that he was discriminated against because of a disability in violation of the Americans with Disabilities Act because he suffered from dyslexia.
+Obtained summary judgment for a company who terminated an employee for performance and the employee alleged that he was discriminated against because of a disability, in violation of the Americans with Disabilities Act, because he suffered from dyslexia.